-In 2014 the value of the entire world trade amounted to € 21.5 trillion [trillion = 1 x 1012].
-The EU is one of the main players in the global arena, concerning trade and supply chain logistics, alongside the United States and China, having a share of 16% in the world total trade.
+The EU is one of the main players in the world when it comes to trade and supply chain logistics, alongside the United States and China, with a share of 15% in the total world trade.

-In 2015 the value of EU trade with other countries amounted to EUR 3.5 trillion (€ 1.73 trillion for imports and € 1.79 trillion for exports).
+In 2016, the value of the EU trade with other countries amounted to EUR 3.5 trillion (EUR 1.71 trillion for imports and EUR 1.75 trillion for exports).
 This is more than the total yearly retail sales in the EU!

 The main EU trade partners were the United States, China, Switzerland and Russia.

 In 2016, almost 313 million customs declarations were handled by more than 2 000 EU customs offices, working 24 hours a day and 365 days a year.